Mendgart444/gxshell/README.md

 # GX Shell info

-GX Shell is an shell for the Programming langue CyberGX.
+GX Shell is an shell for Devs and the Programming langue CyberGX.

-# How to install CyberGX in GX Shell?
+# How to install with gxinstaller in GX Shell?

-to install CyberGX run these commands:
+to install mingw-w64 run these commands:

-    gxinstaller --install cybergx::default
+    gxinstaller --install mingw-w64

 with this method you can install also other apps. to see the list run